MerlinMagic2018/triangles-new/doc/official_deb_install.md

 ## Tails
-This guide provides instructions of how to install the DeepOnion-QT and DeepOniond application on your Tails system in a persistent way.
+This guide provides instructions of how to install the Triangles-QT and Trianglesd application on your Tails system in a persistent way.

 Although possible, it is not recommended to use a wallet on Tails without a persistent volume.
-There is high risk of losing your ONION's if you do.
+There is high risk of losing your TRI's if you do.

 Boot Tails with your persistent volume unlocked and ensure you have set an administrator password.